The Only FDA Approved Blood Test To Help Personalize Your Advanced Cancer Treatment Options

 BRACAnalysis CDx® Overview

 A one size fits all approach in the treatment of cancer can leave the risk of patients being over or under treated.
-If you or a loved one are diagnosed with metastatic pancreatic, ovarian, metastatic breast cancer, or metastatic prostate cancer, BRACAnaylsis CDx identifies if you have BRCA mutation.
+If you or a loved one are diagnosed with pancreatic, ovarian, breast cancer, or prostate cancer, BRACAnaylsis CDx identifies if you have BRCA mutation.
 Knowing your BRCA status is essential when deciding what treatments are best for you based on the features of your specific cancer.

 What is BRCA?